HenrikJoreteg/human-javascript/ch06 - models.md

 As you can imagine this power gives you a *lot* of rope to hang yourself with and thus, this capability should be used *very* cautiously.

 Some argue, and I can see their point, that using this is too much magic.
-If that's how you feel.Luckily, in our happy modular world, you can just use plain Backbone models and for many simpler apps, I still do.
+If that's how you feel.
+Luckily, in our happy modular world, you can just use plain Backbone models and for many simpler apps, I still do.

 However, I happen to think that in the case of models getters/settings can actually make our code more fault tolerant and more readable.
 But, I *only* use them for model properties and only in predictable ways.